- Energy-efficient living

 This is a fun and safe way to take children to school.
 The children meet and mix with other children in their neighbourhood and parents can make new contacts and friends in their local community.

-Walking school bus programs operate in Tasmania and Victoria.
+A walking school bus program operates in Victoria.
 The Australian Capital Territory Ride or Walk to School and Western Australia Walking for schools/students initiatives encourages students to walk, cycle or catch public transport to school.
 South Australia operates the Way2Go program to assist schools to encourage students to walk or cycle to school safely.

 More from around the web